iOS 26

 How Does AirDrop Work?

-Well, your device will use Wi-Fi to transfer the data to other devices.
+Your device will use Wi-Fi to transfer the data to other devices.
 Bluetooth, on the other hand, creates a peer-to-peer Wi-Fi network between devices.
 In plain English, it detects other devices.

-Don’t worry, each device creates a firewall around the connections, so all transfers are encrypted for security measures.
+Don’t worry.
+Each device creates a firewall around the connections, so all transfers are encrypted for security measures.
 Now, let’s fix the “AirDrop not working” problems.

 Fixing AirDrop Not Working on iPhone and Mac